-How clay helped shape colonial Australia
+How clay and ceramics helped shape colonial Australia

 It's been over 250 years since James Cook sailed into Botany Bay on the Endeavour, kicking off a series of events that resulted in the British arriving and staying uninvited first at Warrane (Sydney Cove) in 1788, and later at numerous locations across the continent.

 Indigenous sovereignty was never ceded, and as a nation we are still grappling with the consequences of these actions of 221 years ago.
 Although we often focus on the large-scale impact of British settlers – the diseases my ancestors brought, the violence they committed – we are less good at seeing the small and unwitting ways that settlers participated in British colonialism.
 One such story emerges when we track the history of an unlikely cultural object – clay from Sydney.

 In April 1770, Joseph Banks – the gentleman botanist on James Cook’s first voyage – recorded in his journal how the traditional owners of Botany Bay painted their bodies with broad strokes of white ochre, which he compared to the cross-belt of British soldiers